ob1lan/FindingsManager/README.md

 - Create a dashboard chart for issue type / OWASP Category (use several Top 10)
 - Refactor the visual to fully use Bootstrap (see their examples)
 - dropdowns : use svg icons or colored circles (cf bootstrap examples)
-- policies in setting to calculate due date by computing the creation date
+- Settings: policies in setting to calculate due date by computing the creation date
 - SAML auth support
 - User profile:
     - add the user's created findings (last 5)